scaleway/serverless-gateway/docs/source/architecture.md

 # Architecture

+The gateway is deployed using a number of Scaleway resources, all run in your own account.

-The gateway is packaged via [a public Docker image on Docker Hub](https://hub.docker.com/r/scaleway/serverless-gateway).
+The gateway itself is an instance of [Kong Gateway](https://konghq.com/), which we package in [a Docker image on Docker Hub](https://hub.docker.com/r/scaleway/serverless-gateway).

-It uses the following Scaleway services to run an instance of [Kong Gateway](https://konghq.com/):
+The following services are used to run the gateway:

-- [Serverless Containers](https://www.scaleway.com/en/serverless-containers/) - a private container to run the Kong admin, and public containers for the gateway nodes
+- [Serverless Containers](https://www.scaleway.com/en/serverless-containers/) - two containers are used to run Kong, one is a private container which exposes the Kong Admin API (behind token-based auth), and the other is a public containers for the Kong Gateway nodes.
+The Kong Gateway container has auto-scaling enabled, so more instances will be created in response to increased load.
-- [Managed Databases (Postgres)](https://www.scaleway.com/en/database/) - to hold the Kong database state
+- [Managed Databases (Postgres)](https://www.scaleway.com/en/database/) - a single managed database instance is used to run the Kong database.
+This is how the different Kong nodes communicate with each other, and where the gateway configuration is stored.
+You can read more in [the Kong traditional mode docs](https://docs.konghq.com/gateway/3.3.x/production/deployment-topologies/traditional/).
-- [Secret Manager](https://www.scaleway.com/en/secret-manager/) - to store the database credentials and share with containers
+- [Secret Manager](https://www.scaleway.com/en/secret-manager/) - a Secret Manager key is used to share the database credentials between containers.
-- [Observability Cockpit](https://www.scaleway.com/en/cockpit/) - to view metrics from the gateway using [Kong statsd](https://docs.konghq.com/hub/kong-inc/statsd/)
+- [Observability Cockpit](https://www.scaleway.com/en/cockpit/) - the Kong Gateway nodes forward metrics to Cockpit using `statsd`, while Cockpit also captures all the logs from the underlying Serverless Containers.

-Within Kong, we use the following plugins:
+The Kong plugins used are:

+- [`jwt`](https://docs.konghq.com/hub/kong-inc/jwt/) - used to add JWT auth to routes (see [the auth docs](https://serverless-gateway.readthedocs.io/en/latest/auth.html))
+- [`cors`](https://docs.konghq.com/hub/kong-inc/jwt/) - used to add CORS headers to responses from routes (see [the CORS docs](https://serverless-gateway.readthedocs.io/en/latest/cors.html))
-- [`statsd`](https://docs.konghq.com/hub/kong-inc/statsd/) - to export metrics to the Scaleway Cockpit
+- [`statsd`](https://docs.konghq.com/hub/kong-inc/statsd/) - used to export metrics from gateway nodes to the Scaleway Cockpit

+You can see an architecture diagram with more explanation in our [blog post](https://www.scaleway.com/en/blog/api-gateway-early-access/).